atsoket/-CasperJS-Biathlonmania-Script/README.md

 # CasperJS-Biathlonmania-Script
+This script will "play" [biathlonmania](http://s1.biathlonmania.com/) for you.

-This script will sign sponsorship deals and increase attributes.
+It will sign sponsorship deals and increase attributes.
 (All by itself)

 ## How to run